marcelioleal/java-intermediate-berlin-2019-winter-website/docs/lessons/07-oop-excercises-overloading.md

 ## Goals

 - Questions?
-Let's address doubts on previous excercise(s)!
+Let's address doubts on previous exercise(s)!
-- More exercises
+- More exercises and classommon issues
-- Common issues
-- A note about Java conventions
+- Java conventions
-- Introduction to Overloading with examples
+- Introduction to Overloading
 - More exercises
 - Why we need Inheritance?